 - A 1.5 mile (2.4 km) west side trail: the Nounou West Trail at the end of Lokelani Road

 We chose to take the trail on the east side, the Nounou East Trail, because it seemed to offer the most beautiful views during the ascent.
-We covered the round trip of 5.6 km in total in 2h30, taking our time.
+We covered the 5.6 km round trip in 2h30, taking our time.

 1Access and start of the Nounou East Trail